kanikakasharma/learning-library/developer-library/converged-db-for-developers/json/json.md

-# Oracle JSON
+# JSON

 ## Introduction

-In this lab we will walk through the SQL queries containing the built-in functions provided for JSON datatype.
-We will modify the code, re-build and re-deploy the eShop application.
-Will learn to write new conditions to access selective JSON data from the converged database using data type  demonstration tool.
-This lab demonstrates how to create REST endpoints for publishing JSON data.
-We will be performing insert, update and deletion of JSON data using the UI tool
+This lab demonstrates the ease of handling JSON data type in JAVA EE code.
+We will be performing insert, update and deletion of JSON data using the UI tool.

-*Estimated Time*: 30 Minutes
+*Estimated Lab Time*: 30 Minutes

+### Objectives

+- Walk through the SQL queries having built-in functions for JSON datatype
+- Change business logic to query JSON conditionally
+- Showcase creation of REST end-points for JSON data retrived

+### Prerequisites

+This lab assumes you have completed the following labs:
+- Lab 1: Generate SSH Key - Cloud Shell
+- Lab 2: Setup Compute Instance
+- Lab 3: Start Services
+- Lab 4: Deploy eSHOP Application
+- Lab 5: Data Type Demonstrator Tool

 ### About Oracle JSON